linkerd/linkerd2/README.md

 ## Getting started with Conduit

-1. Install the Conduit CLI `curl https://run.conduit.io/install | sh `
+1. Install the Conduit CLI with `curl https://run.conduit.io/install | sh `.

-2. Copy `/Users/username/.conduit/bin/conduit` into your PATH
+2. Add `$HOME/.conduit/bin` to your `PATH`.

-3. Run `conduit install | kubectl apply -f -` to install Conduit
+3. Run `conduit install | kubectl apply -f -` to install Conduit into your Kubernetes cluster.

-4. Check to make sure you're running the [latest version][releases] of Conduit with `conduit version`
+4. Verify that the installation succeeded with `conduit check`.

-5. Open a local version of the Conduit controller with `conduit dashboard`
+5. Explore the Conduit controller with `conduit dashboard`.

-6. (Optional) To install a demo application for your Conduit instance, visit [this section on Conduit docs][conduit-demo]
+6. Optionally, install a [demo application][conduit-demo] to run with Conduit.

 ## Working in this repo ##